Father Of Missionary John Chau Blames ‘Extreme’ Evangelical Christianity For His Death Trying To Convert Tribe

 “If you have [anything] positive to say about religion, I wish not to see or hear [it],” Patrick Chau added.

 John Chau was killed by members of the tribe after he paid fishermen to take him to the island in the Indian Ocean.
-The Indian government had made it illegal for people to attempt contacting the people, who have no immunity to modern diseases and are very vulnerable to contact from outsiders.
+The Indian government had made it illegal for people to attempt contacting the island’s inhabitants, who have no immunity to modern diseases and are very vulnerable to contact from outsiders.

 The witnesses who brought Chau to the island said he was attacked by the members of the tribe, who were seen dragging away his body.